datacontract/datacontract-editor/README.md

 - ✅ Live HTML preview
 - ✅ Share data contracts via URLs

 Try it out at [editor.datacontract.com](https://editor.datacontract.com).
+And if you like it, please star the repository.

 ![Data Contract Editor](images/screenshot.png)